 - A study bible is more affordable than a personal theological library.

-- Life is busy and most people don’t have the time or resources to do an extensive study on their own.
+- Life is busy and most people do not have the time or resources to do an extensive study on their own.

-- Like Wikipedia, they can provide a good point of entry into a larger world of ideas.
+- Like Wikipedia, Study Bibles can provide a good point of entry into a larger world of ideas.

 OverviewBible.com has an excellent page that describes major study Bibles, their theological traditions, and their strengths.
 Link here.